Generating a Certificate Signing Request (CSR) Using Apache Mod SSL

 This command will generate a 2048 bit RSA private key and stores it in the file yourdomain-example.com.key.

-When prompted for a pass phrase enter a secure password and remember it, as this pass phrase is what protects the private key.
 Both the private key and the certificate are required to enable SSL.

 Step 2: Generate the CSR